ShinoMythmaker/Aetherblend/README.md

 - Some NPCs may not generate rigs correctly
 - Monster rig generation is not yet supported

+<b>It is recommended you disable Customise+ when exporting your character.
+Instead, export with Reference Pose & Scale enabled and apply your C+ edits using Aetherblend's built in functions.</b>

 &nbsp;

 ## Setup and Getting Started